bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 ## Conclusion ##

-Hibernate Envers makes it really easy to auditing tables.
+Hibernate Envers makes it really easy to audit databases tables.
 It was quite a fight to configure and wire up everything correctly and understanding how the ``AuditReader`` works.
-But with this sample application it should be easy to add versioning and auditing to your application.
+But with this sample application it should be easier to add versioning and auditing to your application.